JLChnToZ/node-jittertrng/README.md

 If it has been published, it should be installable to Node.js projects via NPM by typing `npm i jittertrng` in terminals.

+Meanwhile, you still can use `npm i JLChnToZ/node-jittertrng` to install this module as your project's dependency.

 As this is a native addon module, to use it you will have to prepare suitable C++ compilers (gcc for *nix systems and Visual C++ with Windows SDK for Windows systems) and node-gyp as a global dependency.
 Prebuilt binaries are not yet available, sorry about that :(

 Contributing